konsulin-care/konsulin-app/README.md

 - **TypeScript**: Optional, strongly typed language that builds on JavaScript.
 - **ESLint**: Linting for JavaScript and TypeScript.
 - **Prettier**: Code formatter to ensure consistent code style.

-## Getting Started

-To get started with this starter kit, follow these steps:

 ### Prerequisites